petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 If by change some sub-component, e.g., the software, becomes useful on its own, deal with that afterwards, not up front.

+Working in smaller batches does not mean working on many smaller projects.

 ### Minimize and automate dependencies